Bitcoin Contracts Listed on Delta Exchange

 You can directly buy or sell Bitcoin.
 This is called spot trading of Bitcoin.
 If you buy low and sell high, you will make profit.
 However, this trade only works when Bitcoin price goes up.
 Further, leverage trading is not possible in spot trading.

 Bitcoin margin trading through derivatives addresses these shortcomings.
-The BTC futures and perpetual contracts enable you to go benefit from both up and down move in Bitcoin.
+The XBT futures and perpetual contracts enable you to go benefit from both up and down move in Bitcoin.
 Further, these derivative contracts have built-in leverage, enabling you to trade big with small capital.

 Starting trading on Delta Exchange is a breeze.
 Here’s how you can make your first BTC trade on Delta Exchange: